aakash-gitdev/aakash-gitdev/README.md

 - 👋 Hi, I’m @aakash-gitdev
 - 👀 I’m interested in Competitive programming and web development.
-- 🌱 I’m currently learning Typescript,ES6 and ReactJS.
+- 🌱 I’m currently learning linux and networking.
-- 💞️ I’m looking to collaborate on some web development open source project.
+- 💞️ I’m looking forward to collaborate on some web development open source project.
-- 📫 How to reach me
+- 📫 How to reach me -
-My email id- "akku18tiwari@gmail.com".
+my email id- "akku18tiwari@gmail.com".